Biomaker/Gametophyte-Fern-photography-2018/Results.md

 4.	the automation part with the arduino<br>
 5.	perhaps a video of a microscope with a camera mounted on top doing the same. <br>

+I plan to edit video using Adobe Premiere Pro CS3, which I already have, and have bought a book to learn how to do it.

 ## printable pdf tutorials